Walking and Cycling on ANZAC Bridge

 Beatrice Bush sold newspapers seven days a week, whatever the weather, at the intersection of Victoria Road and The Crescent White Bay for more than 25 years.

-Selling from the traffic island, her customers were the drivers coming off Anzac Bridge (or the old Glebe Island Bridge) waiting at the lights at the Victoria Road intersection.
+Selling from the traffic island, her customers were the drivers coming off ANZAC Bridge (or before that the old Glebe Island Bridge) waiting at the lights at the Victoria Road intersection.

-It is fitting that the walk way over Victoria Road adjacent to her traffic island be named in her honour (2005).
+It is fitting that the walk way over Victoria Road adjacent to her traffic island was named in her honour (2005).

 How to find the Ramp to the ANZAC Bridge walkway - Pyrmont end.